How to Make Japanese Sakura Mochi (Naturally Colored)

 This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

 Make chewy, soft, and springy Sakura Mochi with glutinous broken rice, red bean paste, and sakura leaves.
-A delicious and sweet Japanese dessert!
+A delicious and sweet Japanese dessert made right at home!

 What is Sakura Mochi?

-If you are lucky to find sakura leaves, it’s a great treat to make.
-However, you can also find salt pickled sakura leaves year-round.
-I purchased some last year and save them for the spring season.
+If you are lucky to find fresh sakura leaves, it’s a great treat to make.
+However, you can also find salt-pickled sakura leaves year-round.
+I purchased some last year and saved them for the spring season.

-You can find all of the ingredients for this sakura mochi recipe at an Asian or Japanese grocery store.
-Here’s what you need:
+You can find all of the main ingredients for this sakura mochi recipe at Asian grocery stores or Japanese supermarkets.

 • Glutinous broken rice.
 This is the key to stretchy, chewy mochi.